ergogen/ergogen/roadmap.md

         - Units separated to their own block at the front
         - Key-level `width` and `height` are supported during visualization
         - This key-level example should probably be added from discord: https://discord.com/channels/714176584269168732/759825860617437204/773104093546676244
+        - Change outline fields to have their full anchor support documented
+        - Mention the ability to opt out of gluing!
+        - Key-level defaults are based around u's, not 19!
 - Contribution guidelines
     - including test commands (npm test, npm run coverage, --what switch, --dump switch)
 - Changelog, Roadmap